alicefrancener/courses/README.md

 FROM orders;
 ```

-**Every SQL Query** will have at least a SELECT and FROM statement.
+**Every SQL query** will have at least a SELECT and FROM statement.
 The SELECT statement is where you put the columns for which you would like to show the data.
 The FROM statement is where you put the tables from which you would like to pull data.

 ### LIMIT